Pedro Neto

 He started his career at Braga, who loaned him to Italian club Lazio in the summer of 2017.
-In 2019, he signed with Wolverhampton Wanderers.
+In 2019, he signed with Wolverhampton Wanderers, where he dealt with several injury problems.
+In August 2024, he joined Chelsea, winning the UEFA Conference League and the FIFA Club World Cup in his first season.

-A former Portugal international at youth level, Neto made his full debut in November 2020, scoring in his first match.
+After representing Portugal at youth level, Neto made his full debut in November 2020, scoring in his first match.
+He was selected for UEFA Euro 2024, and won the 2024–25 UEFA Nations League.

 Club career

 Braga

 Born in Viana do Castelo, Neto joined Braga's youth system at the age of 13.
-On 7 May 2017, whilst still a junior, he made his professional debut with their reserves, coming on as a second-half substitute in a 2–3 home loss against Porto B in the Segunda Liga.
+On 7 May 2017, while still a junior, he made his professional debut with their reserves, coming on as a second-half substitute in a 2–3 home loss against Porto B in the Segunda Liga.
 The following weekend, in his first Primeira Liga appearance with the first team, he scored after only a few minutes on the pitch, helping the hosts defeat already relegated Nacional 4–0 and becoming the club's youngest ever goal scorer in the competition.

 On 31 August 2017, both Neto and teammate Bruno Jordão were loaned to Lazio of Italy for two years, with an obligation to buy both players for a combined €26 million.
 He only played his first match in Serie A on 27 January 2019, replacing Bastos in the last-minute of the 1–2 home loss to Juventus.